BECOME A POLICE DOG HANDLER

 What are Police Dog Handlers?

 - Police dogs are crucial to a police officer’s work.
-They carry out many essential tasks during their service as working dogs in the community.
+They carry out many essential tasks during their service as working dogs for communities.

 - The police dog is a highly trained animal, many of which are German Shepherd dogs.